Alpusa/AWECG-Monitor/README.md

 5. Enjoy!

 ## How to connect the AD8232
-The AD8232 get the ECG signal to get I derivation.
+The AD8232 gets the ECG signal to get I derivation.
 It's necessary to connect the AD8232 to the ESP32 with the following pins:

 | AD8232 | ESP32 |
 |--------|-------|